How to Process Ingredients for Carp Bait

 But soaking should not be described as a universal chemical cure.

-It may hydrate the ingredient and can change some soluble material, but it should not automatically be claimed to remove every anti-nutritional compound or make every ingredient fully digestible.
+It may hydrate the ingredient and change some soluble material, but it should not automatically be claimed to remove every anti-nutritional compound or make every ingredient fully digestible.

-Cooking Particles
+Cooking Particles and Plant Ingredients

-The important phrase is:
+The important phrase is: depending on the ingredient.

 Wet Ingredients Can Destroy Formula Consistency